Josh-XT/AGiXT/README.md

-`README.md`
 # Agent-LLM

 Agent-LLM is a versatile Python application that leverages AI language models for task management and problem-solving.
 Boasting both short-term and long-term memory capabilities, it recalls previous interactions and context.
 The application can browse the web, write its own commands, and more.
-Supporting various AI providers like OpenAI, Oobabooga Text Generation Web UI, and llama.cpp, Agent-LLM is both flexible and adaptable to diverse use cases.
+Supporting various AI providers like [OpenAI](https://openai.com/), [Oobabooga Text Generation Web UI](https://github.com/oobabooga/text-generation-webui), and [llama.cpp](https://github.com/ggerganov/llama.cpp), Agent-LLM is both flexible and adaptable to diverse use cases.

 ⚠️ **This project is under active development and may still have issues.** We appreciate your understanding and patience.
 If you encounter any problems, please first check the open issues.
 If your issue is not listed, kindly create a new issue detailing the error or problem you experienced.
 Thank you for your support!